 How to conduct a hearing screening (simplified)

-For more detailed instructions about how to use the audiometer, see the How to conduct a hearing screening (full) KB guide.
+More detailed instructions are here: How to conduct a hearing screening (full) KB guide.

 Run the test

 - "Next you will complete a hearing screening.
 Please silence or turn off your cell phone and anything else that might make noise, then move to the other side of the desk and take a seat in the green chair."

 - If the audiometer is already on, turn it off.
 Press and hold both knobs until the screen goes blank.

 - Touch the "tone" button on the audiometer to turn it on.

 During the test, you will hear tones played through the headphones at different pitches and volumes.
 Whenever you hear a tone, immediately press the button on the clicker.
 Some of the tones will be very very quiet, so it's normal to not hear every one.
 Just press the button as soon as you do hear a tone.

 The test takes about 10 minutes, and I will tell you when it's over.